SAP/spartacus-docs/_pages/dev/components/shared-components/pagination.md

 -   `a.next`
 -   `a.end`

-### Hide specific navigation
+### Hiding Navigation in a Specific Instance of the Navigation Component

 The pagination component is highly configurable as shown in the previous section.
-Those configuration options are howver globally applied to all instances of the pagination component.
+Those configuration options are however globally applied to all instances of the pagination component.
 If you need to hide navigation options for specific instances, you can apply CSS rules to hide navigation options.

 The code snippet below shows a global configuration for the pagination with a first and last page and a gap with dots in between.
-The CSS snippet below however shows how these options are surpressed for the storefinder search results.
+The CSS snippet below however shows how these options are suppressed for the storefinder search results.

 ```typescript
 ConfigModule.withConfig({